leodido/dockerfiles/sphinxsearch:2.1.6/README.md

 ## Usage

-The simplest usage case is to start a Sphinx Search container, attach to it and do whatever you want inside it:
+The simplest use case is to start a Sphinx Search container, attach to it and do whatever you want inside it:

 ```
 docker run -i -t leodido/sphinxsearch:2.1.6 /bin/bash